Fausto-Korpsvart/Tokyonight-GTK-Theme/README.md

 > A GTK theme based on the colours of [Folke's](https://github.com/folke) great theme: [Tokyonight for Neovim](https://github.com/folke/tokyonight.nvim), the [VinceLiuice's](https://github.com/vinceliuice) awesome: [Graphite GTK theme](https://github.com/vinceliuice/Graphite-gtk-theme) and the creativity of [Gusbemacbe's](https://github.com/gusbemacbe): [Suru Plus Icon Theme](https://github.com/gusbemacbe/suru-plus).<br />
 > Great to combine in your Gnome Desktop Environment and TWMs like: XmonadWM, AwesomeWM, BSPWM, etc...
-> With support also for the desktop environments Cinamon and XFCE.<br />
+> With support also for the desktop environments Cinnamon and XFCE.<br />
 > You can check **Reddit:** [r/unixporn](https://www.reddit.com/r/unixporn/) to get some ideas.

 ![Tokyo Night](https://raw.githubusercontent.com/Fausto-Korpsvart/Tokyo-Night-GTK-Theme/master/screenshots/Tokyonight.png)